Most interesting attractions in Caribbean

 - Black Hole of Andros - Bahamas, South Andros.
 300 m wide and up to 47 m deep round water filled sinkhole with a layer of violet jelly layer of bacteria at 18 metres depth.
 Microoganisms have heated up the water to 40°C.

 - Dean's Blue Hole - Bahamas, Long Island.
-World's deepest sinkhole in the sea, 202 metres deep and only 25 - 35 metres across.
+Very impressive sinkhole in the sea, 202 metres deep and only 25 - 35 metres across.

 - Dunn's Hole - Jamaica, Trelawny (Saint Ann?).
 The largest cave chamber in Jamaica, some 200 m long, 100 m wide and up to 80 m high.
 It is located at the bottom of 200 m deep, slanting sinkhole with 100 by 80 m large entrance.

 - Boiling Lake - Dominica, Saint Patrick.
 Flooded fumarole, filled with bubbling greyish-blue water and enveloped in a steam.
 Diameter of this lake is some 63 m.
 Temperature of water is 82 - 100 C°.
 At the late 19th century in the centre of lake formed a geyser which was up to 18 m high.
 Second largest boiling lake in the world.